Josef-Friedrich/mscxyz/docs/cli.rst

       -s <style-name> <value>, --style <style-name> <value>
                             Set a single style value.
+For example: --style pageWidth 8.5 --clean               Clean and reset the formating of the "*.mscx" file -Y <file>, --style-file <file>
+                            Load a "*.mss" style file and include the contents of this file.
-For example: --style pageWidth 8.5 --s3, --styles-v3     List all possible version 3 styles.
+      --s3, --styles-v3     List all possible version 3 styles.
       --s4, --styles-v4     List all possible version 4 styles.
       --list-fonts          List all font related styles.